jhamaii/spotify-ads-remover/README.md

 # Spotify Ads Remover

-A silent Tampermonkey userscript that runs in the background on Spotify Web — no GUI, no popups, just works.
+A Tampermonkey userscript that runs silently in the background on Spotify Web.

 ## Features